Booleans

 false && false; // false

-Returns true if at least one operand is true:
+OR (||) — Returns true if at least one operand is truthy.
+Short-circuits on the first truthy value.

 true || true; // true